Skip to content

 capture

-Capture all .env files from a repository and store them in the global envi store.
+Capture files outside of version control (such as .env and .dev.vars) from a repository and store them in the global envi store.

 Usage